osandov/drgn/docs/api_reference.rst

         :vartype: ProgramFlags

-    .. attribute:: arch
+    .. attribute:: platform

-        Architecture of this program.
+        Platform that this program runs on, or ``None`` if it has not been determined yet.

-        :vartype: Architecture
+        :vartype: Platform or None

     .. method:: __getitem__(name)